 In Computer Science students will start to develop programming skills using a block-based programming language called Scratch.
 They will focus on understanding the basic programming concepts that are relevant to all programming languages.
 Students will also understand how networks can be used to retrieve and share information and the associated risks.
 They will be able to explain why the World Wide Web is not the same as the Internet.

 Year 8 IT units include Animation, where students learn the theory and skills involved in creating animations using Blender.
 This links into the use of multimedia in KS4 in IT and Media studies.
-The year is completed with a Spreadsheets project, where students build on the understanding and skills gained in year 7 with deeper Spreadsheet concepts.
+Later in the year, students learn how to create a website using HTML and identify web protocols and security.

 In Computer Science units, students will move on to learning a text-based programming language called Python, to solve a variety of computational problems.
 A key focus in Year 8 will be understanding why computational thinking helps us solve problems.
 Students will develop skills in how to create algorithms and programs to achieve their goals.
 They will learn how data of various types (including text, sounds and pictures) can be represented and manipulated digitally, in the form of binary digits.
 They will understand how numbers can be represented in binary and be able to carry out simple operations on binary numbers.